Kullamani

-Kullamani (1952–2013) was an Indian actor and comedian who appeared in South Indian films.
+Kullamani (1952–2013) was an Indian actor and comedian who appeared in Tamil-language films.
 He acted over 500 films.
 He is known for films like Karagattakaran, Apoorva Sagodharargal, Panakkaran, My Dear Marthandan, and many more.

+Career

+Kullamani came to Chennai to become an actor and worked as cleaner at hotel.
+Producer Thooyavan who saw him took him to actor Jaishankar and acted with him in stage plays.
+He made his acting debut with Nawab Narkali (1972) portraying Nagesh's brother.